someone5678/someone5678/README.md

 # user_someone5678
+## Reminder
+Following this account makes your "For you" section<br>
+fills with bunch of AOSP commits pushes and force pushes by this account!!!

+## Introduction
 Keep trying until it works... :) 💻

 Profile for storing and cotributing repositories which mostly based on following topics: